tokuhirom/Minilla/README.md

     You can specify the file to generate the README.md.
 This is a main module path by default.

+- tag\_format

+        tag_format="perl/%v"

+    format of the tag to apply.
+Defaults to %v. `%v` will replace with the distribution version.

 - abstract\_from

         abstract_from="lib/My/Foo.pod"